Skip to content

 What you can’t do

-- Newsletter-scale sends.
+• Newsletter-scale sends.
 SuperMail is a personal/small-business client, not a marketing platform.
-Our SES quota is tuned for human mail volume (low thousands per day).
-For newsletters, use a dedicated ESP.
+Sending is tuned for human mail volume, not broadcast campaigns.
+For newsletters, use a dedicated email service provider.